-The Knowledge Base would serve as a key source of credible and authoritative information for the various Dialogue activities.
-Several key outputs could provide a global frame of reference for evaluation of past development and the generation and evaluation of options for future development and management.
-Key components of the Knowledge Base would be formed by ongoing activities such as (see Annex 1 for descriptions):
+The Knowledge Base (KB) will serve as a source of credible information for the various Dialogue activities and hence for the process of integrated land and water resources management in general.
+Several key outputs (such as IWMI's Comprehensive Assessment and IUCN's Water Resources and Wetlands e-Atlas) will provide a global frame of reference for evaluation of past development and the generation and evaluation of options for future development and management.
+Key components of the KB would be formed by ongoing activities (see Annex 1 for descriptions):